 —the world's first nuclear power plant to generate electricity for a power grid went online in USSR—so there are some roots for the trope to grow from.
 Of course, the inconsistencies can be handwaved

 , as Command & Conquer: Red Alert

-is certainly a thing with acknowledge-able accomplishments attributed to the state, just like American, Islamic and Chinese science before it, but it's a far cry from the entertaining medium of Soviet super
+is certainly a thing with acknowledge-able accomplishments attributed to the state, but it's a far cry from the entertaining medium of Soviet super

 The fall of the Soviet Union is often used as a reason why long-abandoned Soviet Superscience